(For the first page of this review of Disney’s Polynesian Village Resort, see this)

 The walkway to Shades of Green can be found between Aotearoa and Tonga.

-Four longhouses are just east of the Great Ceremonial House–in order of their nearness to it, they are Raratonga, Niue, Samoa, and Hawaii.
-All these rooms border the Oasis pool, which came out of a refurb in April 2016.
+Four longhouses are just east of the Great Ceremonial House–in order of their nearness to it, they are Rarotonga, Niue, Samoa, and Hawaii.
+All these longhouses border the Oasis pool.

 All rooms in Hawaii are club level.